 About the Author

-Alexis Ragan is a creative writer and singer, or as she delights to think of it, a literary vessel for Christ’s light to dwell, convinced that art serves as a powerful window of worship that helps lead humanity back to God’s heart.
-As a seasoned ESL instructor who is passionate about poetry, music, storytelling, and global missions, she presently blends her love for writing and teaching for the sake of the Great Commission.
+Alexis Ragan is a faith-focused poet, or as she delights to think of it, a literary vessel for Christ’s light to dwell, convinced that art serves as a powerful window of worship that helps lead humanity back to God’s heart.
+As a seasoned ESL instructor who is passionate about poetry, music, storytelling, outreach, and mental health, she presently blends her love for creative writing and tutoring to inspire and encourage others.

 The Story Behind Vessels of Light

-While studying English at California State Long Beach, a seed was planted in my heart to cultivate a creative platform where the light of the Lord could be illuminated within Scripture while exploring it throughout creative literature, namely within the art of poetry.
-This all started when I began to walking through the Gospel of John for the first time, ( a profound book in Bible drenched with significant text of light and darkness ) at the same time I was studying the contemporary poets of America.
+While studying English with a focus in creative writing at California State Long Beach, a seed was planted in my heart to cultivate a creative platform where the light of the Lord could be illuminated within Scripture-inspired creative literature, namely within the art of poetry.
+This all started when I began to walking through the Gospel of John for the first time, ( a profound book in the Bible drenched with significant text of light and darkness ) while I was studying the contemporary poets of America.

 In class, I was continuously fascinated by how often the symbol of light was portrayed in poems grappling with the darkness of humanity.
-Every day, I sat there stunned as I listened to the internal groans and seeking of poets who coped with a broken world in need of Jesus, realized or not, often evident in the lack of light that trickled between the lines — and then in other poems, in various ways, it became so clear that His company was revealed through the presence of light!
+Every day, I sat there stunned as I listened to the internal groans and seeking of poets who coped with a broken world in need of Jesus, realized or not, often evident in the lack of light that trickled between the lines — and then in other poems, in various ways, it became so clear that God’s character was revealed through the presence of light, whether it be explicitly or metaphorically represented; simply put, an epiphany struck me.

 I have always been amazed with the powerful essence of light in the Bible.
 How Jesus Christ is both the true “light of the world” ( John 8:12) and then describes us as diligent lights who shine in reflection of Him ( Matthew 5:16).
-This relationship, as we see, is intimately two-fold, for to become a “vessel of light” we must first be filled with the flame of the Holy Spirit, a miracle igniting at belief and forever burning in faith.
-Hence, the inspiration of this blog derives itself from the Biblical significance of a clay crafted vessel, which represents our earthly bodies intricately molded from dust, and the eternal fire shining inside of us, which represents the glorious gleam of Christ’s salvation glowing within to then actively radiate out into this world.
+This relationship, as we see, is intimately two-fold, for to become a “vessel of light” we are first filled with the flame of the Holy Spirit, a miracle igniting at belief and forever burning in faith.
+Hence, the inspiration of this literary lighthouse derives itself from the Biblical significance of a clay crafted vessel, which represents our earthly bodies intricately molded from dust, and the eternal fire burning inside of us, which represents the glorious gleam of Christ’s salvation glowing within to then actively radiate out into this world.

-In that same light, the more I read both literature alongside Scripture and wrote poetry of my own, the more I started to see poems as “little vessels of light” of their own, with the ability to carry, in the literary community and beyond, the flame of hope into a shadowed world.
-As an artist and poet, I longed to share the scintillating connection made between the everlasting Word and literary works that point to the true Light, intentional or not, and desired to create a platform where this mission could be contemplated deeply and celebrated creatively by all people.
+In that same light, the more I read both creative literature alongside Scripture and wrote poetry of my own, the more I started to see poems as “little vessels of light” of their own, with the ability to carry, within the literary community and beyond, the flame of hope into a shadowed world.
+As an artist and poet, I longed to share the scintillating connection made between the everlasting Word and literary works that point to the true Light, and desired to create a platform where this mission could be contemplated deeply and celebrated creatively by all people.

 The Mission of Vessels of Light

-The mission of Vessels of Light is to cultivate a space where people can come to encounter the light of Christ in a creative, contemplative, and unconventional way.
-I invite you to think of this page as a literary lighthouse, a virtual building where original and discovered light-filled pieces will be created and collected in one space to share and contemplate, all the while welcome readers to pine for the light within the Word of God first, then examining the presence and personality of light in poems that follow.
+The mission of Vessels of Light is to cultivate a digital space where people can come to encounter the light of Christ in a creative, contemplative, and unconventional way.
+I invite you to think of this page as a literary lighthouse, a virtual building where original and discovered light-filled pieces will be created and collected in one space to share and contemplate, all the while welcoming readers to pine for the light within the Word of God first and then examine the presence and personality of light in poems that follow.

-Don’t identify as an artist or poet?
+Don’t identify as a poet specifically?
 All are welcome, as we were all created to create!
-I desire this to be a place where everyone can enjoy the beauty of digesting and breaking down the written Word and art of words in a way that appreciates language as a means to draw closer to God and His heart.
+I desire this to be a warm place where everyone can enjoy the beauty of digesting and breaking down the written Word and art of words in a way that appreciates language as a means to draw closer to God and His Light.

 Story Behind the Logo: Carried to Carry the Light

-While dreaming up this vision with my gifted sister and graphic designer May Tangeles, quite a humbling surprise unraveled that I was not expecting.
-At the time, I was continuously met with references to the “mighty hand of God,” as mentioned several times in the Old Testament, and this had been popping up left and right through scripture and song in clear, un-coincidental, Spirit-speaking ways.
+While dreaming up the logo for Vessels of Light with my friend, worship leader, and graphic designer, May Tangeles, quite a humbling surprise unraveled that I was not expecting.
+At the time, I was continuously met with references to the “mighty hand of God,” as mentioned several times in the Old Testament, and this had been popping up left and right through scripture and songs in clear, Spirit-speaking ways.

-That week, I kept returning to that image of the vessel in His pierced hand ( May added a nail scar to the hand to signify the cruxifixction and resurrection), and while I didn’t originally hold this vision in mind, after meditating on the mighty hand of the Light who carries us as we carry our light into this dark world, Jesus was reminding me how He was carrying not only this project, but me, you, this entire world .
-It made perfect sense, words fell short for the outcome, and the logo was finally complete.
+That week, I kept returning to that image of the vessel in Christ’s pierced hand ( May added a nail scar to signify the cruxifixction and resurrection), and while I didn’t originally hold this vision in mind, after meditating on the mighty hand of the Light who carries us as we carry our light into this dark world, Jesus was reminding me how He was carrying not only this passion project, but me, you, this entire world.
+Suddenly, it made perfect sense to me, words fell short for the outcome, and the logo was finally complete.

 And may we always remember that, “We are the clay, and You our potter; And all of us are the work of Your hand.” — Isaiah 64:8